-We acknowledge Luigi Dilillo and the LIRMM team at the University of Montpellier, France, for having performed the data analysis required to determine the MCUs from the raw data in our SRAMs.
-We also acknowledge Helmut Puchner from Infineon, San Jose, CA, USA, for having provided the information required to disable the ECC of the Cypress 65 nm SRAM.
+The authors would like to thank Luigi Dilillo and the LIRMM team at the University of Montpellier, France, for having performed the data analysis required to determine the MCUs from the raw data in our SRAMs.
+They would like to thank Helmut Puchner from Infineon, San Jose, CA, USA, for having provided the information required to disable the ECC of the Cypress 65-nm SRAM.